fiquu/pagination/README.md

 ## Documentation

-Please see https://fiquu.github.io/pagination/ for more details.
+Please see [the documentation page](https://fiquu.github.io/pagination/) for more details.